Updated on: 11/25/2019

 “If a lawsuit was filed against the university, that’s a question for the jury,” Davis said.
 “It’s based on the facts of that particular case.
 If I’m representing the estate of this young girl, I would be looking to see if the university followed its own protocols for ice and snow removal, and if so, how adequate it was.
 Was the protocol adequate for this type of weather?
 Was it followed in this particular case?
 Was it deficient in some way?

 Davis said he will oftentimes hire experts to help prove whether the defendant acted reasonably or not, or find out what they could’ve done or should’ve done to prevent the incident.
-Additionally, an experienced attorney will look at the university’s slip and fall history to see whether there is a pattern of negligent action on behalf of the school.
+Additionally, an experienced personal injury attorney will look at the university’s slip and fall history to see whether there is a pattern of negligent action on behalf of the school.

 “How many slip and falls have there been on campus involving snow and ice removal?” said Davis, a Kirkland native and 1993 University of Washington graduate.
 “If there have been a lot, then that makes the existence of some specific protocol more important, and the fact that it should be followed more important.
 If you can show a long history of prior similar incidents, and they failed to follow their own protocol, that would be a really strong case against the university.
 It’s possible they knew about this danger, they didn’t follow their own procedures concerning this danger, they knew this type of injury or death could occur, and they didn’t do enough to prevent it.”